 People should also limit their alcohol intake.
 A doctor will advise on diet and alcohol consumption.

-The Office of Disease Prevention and Health Promotion recommend that adults get at least 150–300 minutes of moderately intense aerobic exercise each week, such as brisk walking or dancing.
+The Office of Disease Prevention and Health Promotion recommend that adults get at least

 3. Losing weight